Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The video below gives a quick summary of the whole procedure:

-Root canal prices range from £100 to £700 in the UK with a private dentist.
+A root canal treatment cost ranges from £100 to £700 in the UK with a private dentist.
 As a general rule, the more complex the procedure, the longer it will take and the more it will cost.
-You can also get an NHS root canal for a lower price if you are registered with an NHS dentist.
+You can also get an NHS root canal treatment for a lower price if you are registered with an NHS dentist.

-However, not everyone is able to find an NHS dentist accepting new patients.
-In this case you will need to see a private dentist and the root canal price will be significantly higher.
+However, not everyone can find an NHS dentist accepting new patients.
+In this case, you will need to see a private dentist, resulting in the root canal price being significantly higher.

 Root canal prices with a private dentist in the UK range from £100 – £350 for front teeth and £300 – £700 for back teeth.